jschwxrz/toaster-optimization/README.md

 # ToasterOptimization

 Welcome to the ToasterOptimization repository!
-This repository is the home to a series of optimization challenges, ranging from easy to very hard, all centered on the art of perfecting toaster settings.
-Our journey is detailed in `toaster_optimization_task.py`.
+This repository contains a series of optimization challenges, ranging from easy to prepare to cry, all centered on the art of perfecting toaster settings.
+The various optimization tasks and the outline are detailed in `toaster_optimization_task.py`.

 ## Repository Structure

 Each difficulty level of the toaster optimization tasks has its own dedicated folder.
-Inside these folders, you'll find one or more Python files.
-These contain:
+Inside these folders you'll find the files, where the filename indicates the type of algorithm that was used.

-- A utility function specifically for that level of difficulty.
+- A utility function.
-- My implementation of an algorithm designed to maximize the utility function's effectiveness.
+- My implementation of an algorithm designed to maximize the utility function.

-For the higher levels of difficulty, namely 'hard' and 'very hard', you'll notice multiple Python files.
+For the higher levels of difficulty, namely 'hard', 'very hard' and 'prepare to cry', you'll notice multiple Python files.
 This is because I explored several strategies in my quest for optimization.
 To share the full extent of my process:

 - I included scripts that plot the utility function for a clearer visual understanding.
-- I have also added my attempts at manually calculating the utility function's optimums to verify the accuracy of my algorithm.

 ## Running the Code